murphycj/AGFusion/README.md

 # Annotate Gene Fusion (AGFusion)
 AGFusion is a python package for annotating gene fusions from the human or mouse genomes.
-Specifically, the output of AGFusion includes:
+AGFusion simply needs the reference genome, the two gene partners, and the fusion junction coordinates as input, and outputs the following:

 * FASTA files of cDNA, CDS, and protein sequences.
 * Visualizes the protein domain and exon architectures of the fusion transcripts.